-The Trans-Tasman Travel Agreement (TTTA) was implemented on March 1st, 1973 and grants permission for Australians and New Zealanders to work and indefinitely reside in either country, providing the individual is:
+The Trans-Tasman Travel Agreement (TTTA) was implemented on March 1st, 1973 and grants permission for New Zealanders and Australians to work and indefinitely reside in either country, providing the individual is:

-- a citizen of Australia or New Zealand (or permanent resident holder of Australia), with valid travel documentation; and - meets specific character and health requirements as set by each of Australia's and New Zealand's immigration regulations.
+- a citizen of New Zealand or Australia (or permanent resident holder of Australia), with valid travel documentation; and - meets specific character and health requirements as set by each of New Zealand and Australia's immigration regulations.

 Since September 1st, 1994, Australia has upheld a universal visa requirement to specifically cater for the continued free movement of New Zealanders to Australia, labelled as the "Special Category Visa".
 Under these regulations, New Zealand citizens entering Australia are given a temporary entry visa which is automatically granted (subject to health and character considerations) and recorded electronically.
-Likewise, New Zealand reflects Australia's visa system, providing the automatic grant of an electronic visa to Australian citizens (and additionally, Australian permanent residency holders).
+Likewise, New Zealand reflects Australia's visa system providing the automatic grant of an electronic visa to Australian citizens (and additionally, Australian permanent residency holders).
 Upon arrival in New Zealand, the individual is granted entry without any additional administrative requirements such as completing visa application forms.